'It is incredible to think that these mature vocalists are mere students' The Times

 Tenors

-Matt Supramaniam - Musical DirectorAfter a string of high-profile performances in his native Singapore, rumour has it that Matt was uncomfortable with the celebrity lifestyle and fled to 'the other place' for a fresh start as a chorister there away from media coverage.
+Matt SupramaniamAfter a string of high-profile performances in his native Singapore, rumour has it that Matt was uncomfortable with the celebrity lifestyle and fled to 'the other place' for a fresh start as a chorister there away from media coverage.
 Since leaving school, Matt spent time foraging in jungles, had a buzz cut, started wearing khaki clothing, lost a third of his body weight, reached fighting fitness, “sustained an injury”, scaled down his fitness regime, and regained his former waistline.
 Having completed his undergraduate degree in History, Matt's attempts to cling onto the vestiges of student life range from wearing a variety of dubious colour combinations to altering his hair in ways no one thought possible or desirable.
 (He is also allegedly pursuing a master's in Film Studies.)
 Despite being able to partially clear a room of 4 and a half armed men with "a bent spoon", Matt now spends most of his time frightening locals with drawings of Homer Simpson and falling over on astroturf.

 |

 Tad DaviesTad’s musical journey began at 5 years old when he had his first piano lesson, a memory which he still remembers 18years later.
 With two parents from a choral background (one of whom sang in King’s himself), it was not long until Tad found himself in a choristership at Norwich Cathedral at the age of 7 alongside which he began his flute lessons.
 Here, he went from strength-to-strength and was even involved in the recording of a rock opera (something which has thankfully never surfaced).
 Suitably equipped for a life of choral singing and having enjoyed Norwich so much, Tad spent his gap year in the exotic city of Norwich as a choral scholar at the Cathedral and a Music Gap Student at Norwich High School for Girls.
 This was then swiftly followed by a choral scholarship at Durham Cathedral alongside his degree where he also played flute in the University Orchestra.
 When Tad is not singing chorally or talking about Norwich, he can be found in front of a computer recording and producing music or making strange sounds with synthesisers–his big break could be just around the corner.
-Tad hopes that his time at King’s will prepare him for professional music and looks forward to creating high quality music both in the choir and The King’s Men.
+Tad hopes that his time at King’s will prepare him for professional music and looks forward to creating high quality music both in the choir and The King's Men

 |

-Harry GantHarry is a tenor in his first year, studying for a degree in music.
+Harry Gant - Musical DirectorHarry is a tenor in his second year, studying for a degree in music.
 He began singing as chorister in Oxford (a town which he’s unfortunate enough to call his home), at Magdalen College.
 After leaving the choir, Harry spent 5 years playing percussion in various orchestras, and cracking his way through hymns at his local parish church, before deciding to apply for a choral scholarship at King’s.
 Alongside his love of choral music, Harry is well-versed in close harmony singing, having founded an almost-award-winning barbershop quartet at school.
 Outside of music, Harry is a keen footballer, having been converted to a goalkeeper at a young age due to his inability to get to grips with the handball rule.

 |